4 Tips on How To Take Great Photos Without a DSLR

 Thank you for stopping by!
 I hope they help.
 These are the basics but without the basis there is nothing.

-Prototype Mama
+3. Prototype Mama Avatar

 Really great tips– so glad you decided to share some of your skills– I’m getting better with my Nikon but I’m still a work in progress— it’s my summer goal